giuliazanchi/open-documentation-academy/multipass/Linux.md

 Codename:		kinetic
 ```

 Perhaps after using this instance for a while, we decide what we really need is the latest LTS version of Ubuntu, with a more informative name and a little more memory and disk.
-We can delete the coherent-trumpetfish instance by running
+We can delete the "coherent-trumpetfish" instance by running

 `multipass delete coherent-trumpetfish`